mlpack/blog/content/blog/KrisSummary.md

 One of the major problems faced also was that for testing Deep Learning modules correctly we require huge amounts of data and resources.
 I found my computing rig in some cases to be very slow for the purpose.
 Hence, I am looking forward to Bandicoot and testing all this code on a GPU.

+I also found the problem of training GAN's particularly the DCGAN example very time consuming there is no efficient way for parameter hyper tuning.

 ### Future Work
 ---

 1. I think ssRBM needs to be tested on data set such as the Cifar but first, we are required to confirm that the existing implementation of ssRBM do achieve good results on some parameters so we can replicate the same results.(Preferably this code should be run on GPU since it would lead to faster results and hence faster hyper parameter tuning).
 2. Implementation of Wasserstein GAN.
 Lately, a lot of noise in the deep learning community of late has been around how great WGAN are compared to GAN.
 Hence I think it is reasonable to implement it next.
 3. I think we need support for DeConv Layers, BatchNormalisation and other image manipulation functions.
+4. I think something similar to [hyperopt](https://github.com/hyperopt/hyperopt) would be very useful.
+5. Implementation of stacking module for rbm and gan's.

 ### Conclusion
 ---
 The summer has been quite eventful.
 I am really happy to say that I have learned a lot about having to persevere through an implementation to make it work.
 The need for constant improvements of the code base is one of the important lessons I have learned.
 I also added some serious debugging skills to my skillset.
 Finally, I want to give a huge thank you to Mikhail Lozhnikov without whom the project would not have been possible.
 I would also like to thank Marcus for his valuable inputs from time to time and also guiding me with the code base.
 I really think this experience has made a more patient and much better programmer than I was before.
-Thanks again :)
+Thanks again to the whole mlpack community :)